pradeephubgit/appsignal-docs/source/elixir/installation/index.html.md

 application in our [integrating Phoenix guide](/elixir/integrations/phoenix.html).

+### Optional: Add Plug instrumentation

+Read more about how you can integrate more instrumentation in your Plug application in our [integrating Plug guide](/elixir/integrations/plug.html).

 ### Optional: Add custom instrumentation

 Add custom instrumentation to your application to get a more in-depth view of